atlantisbsc/audits/AGREEMENT.md

+# AGREEMENT

+*Copyright © 2021 Mars Crater(s)*

 By requesting our technical review of your project, you are hereby agreeing to be fully bound by all the provisions herein of these Terms and Conditions.
 If you do not agree to any provision therein the Agreement, you must immediately inform us before digitally signing.

+**After performing PGP signature, you do not have any permissions of requesting modifications in this agreement.**

 ## Company